• Skip to content

 Service Times

-The Sacrament of Reconciliation begins 30 minutes prior to Mass.
+Adoration and The Sacrament of Reconciliation begins 30 minutes prior to Mass on Friday's & Saturday's.
 Morning tea is served every Sunday after Mass, hosted by the parishioners.
 Everyone is welcome!

 Community News